krcarter/krcarter/README.md

-- 👋 Hi, I’m Kamal Carter
+👋 Hi, I’m Kamal Carter

-- 👀 I’m interested in Robotics and everything about it
+I’m interested in Robotics and everything about it
-- 🌱 I’m currently learning computer vision and electronics
-- 💞️ I’m looking to collaborate onYoutube Robotics projects
-- 📫 How to reach me hit my up on Instagram or Twitter
+I like python, working with real hardware, and building wierd things.
+I make the occasional Youtube video

 <!---
 krcarter/krcarter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.